This post may contain affiliate links. If you shop from one of our links, we may earn a commission.

 Moist tender Mini Chocolate Chip Muffins that taste as good as store bought, but have a little extra nutrition?
 Sign.
 Me.
 Up.
 These muffins are seriously delicious and are a must-make if you have fans of Little Bites in your house!

 Meatballs, which I love over salads, grain bowls, pasta, in sandwiches, or in broth, are one of my favorite meal components to make ahead and freeze in almost any phase of life, but especially the postpartum phase.

 Healthy Meatballs (with Hidden Vegetables)

 With the texture you expect from a traditional meatball, but added nutrition from three types of veggies, your whole family will love these.

 TIP: You can simmer frozen meatballs in pasta sauce or broth to thaw, or thaw overnight in the fridge and warm in short 15-30 second increments in the microwave.

 Grains like rice and quinoa, and beans are staples in what I feed my family so I always batch-cook them and freeze them for future meals.
 This is great for post baby since you can pull them out and put together super simple, yet nourishing meals.

-Homemade Refried Beans in the Crock Pot
+Easiest Homemade Refried Beans